Life is a Highway

 Monday, January 4, 2016

-My Twitz World: Dan Smoot- Should The U.S Negotiate With Communist China?
+Dan Smoot: Should The U.S Negotiate With Communist China?

 'Should we negotiate with Communist China?'
 Is sort of a moot question since we already do.
 And have been for over forty-years now since the Nixon Administration.
 And we negotiated with Russia the whole time during the Cold War.
 Russia, which was a much larger threat than China ever was.
 At least militarily, but never had the economic strength that the People's Republic of China has today, because the Soviet Union was a total Marxist state, with a complete centralized command and control economy.
 As the total isolation of the Communist Republic of Cuba showed the least almost sixty-years now, you don't improve Communist states by simply ignoring them.